ronsaffron/gobi_purchase_check/README.md

 * Several line references to the network zone, its needed queries, and parsed responses were removed.

-* Additional parsing logic was added to check for the existence of an "intentional duplicate" label in the gobi ordering duplicate note field.
+* Additional parsing logic was added to check for the existence of an "intentional duplicate" label in the gobi-ordering duplicate note field.

-* Parsing logic was also added to identify where the Electronic Collection ID found in the SRU e-holding parse statement matched against the list of temporary Electronic Collection IDs stored in the elookup.py document.
+* Parsing logic was also added to identify where the Electronic Collection ID, found in the SRU e-holding parse statement, matched against the list of temporary Electronic Collection IDs stored in the elookup.py document.

-* Several output tags and results were updated to align existing result outputs with our library's needs.
+* Several output tags and results were updated to align the existing result outputs with our library's needs.

 * Publisher and network zone match columns were removed as they are not needed in our workflow.

-* Several column result returns were reformatted to ensure "title" case upon runtime.
+* Several column result returns were reformatted to ensure the use of "title" case upon runtime.

 * The header logo was changed to better match the aesthetic of the university's other software packages.